chordpro-setlists/setlists/README.md

 Each ChordPro song file contains lyrics, chords, key, tempo, performance notes, and a link to a reference version.
 It is a complete reference guide, the "single source of truth" for the song currently in rehearsal for performance.

-To produce a setlist, you create two files: a text file containing a list of songs, in order, as well as a json file that contains the string you wish to use for the table of contents.
+To produce a setlist, you create a "setlist definition" files: a text file containing a list of song files, in order.

-Then you edit the make-setlist.sh file to refer to these two files, and run it.
+Then you edit the make-setlist.sh file to refer to this file, and run it.

 Running the make-setlist.sh file creates (or overwrites) a directory and adds to it:
   * Two PDF versions of the setlist, one with and one without the chord information.